 Power + Attitude = Performance

-Is reduced (carburettor heat may be required) to approximately rpm.
+Power is reduced (carburettor heat may be required) to approximately _____ RPM.

 The resultant pitch change and yaw must be compensated for.
 Ensure smooth throttle movements are used.